foundersandcoders/xhr-workshop/README.md

  - Style your website (follow BEM convenction)

  - Is there a way to return more/less than 25 GIFs?
 If so, try to implement it!

+### Solution

+To see my solution pull down the branch "add-solution" and check out index.js.